Take care of roses

 Compost teas, fish emulsion, or bone meal are organic alternatives.

-Step 3: Pruning Rose Bushes
+Pruning Rose Bushes

 Pruning keeps shrubs in their size and shape, eliminates dead or diseased wood, and promotes new growth.
 Pruning is most effective in late winter or at the beginning of spring when new buds of leaves open.